telerik/blazor-docs/components/treelist/filter/overview.md

 * You can customize the appearance and behavior of the filters through the [filter templates]({%slug treelist-templates-filter%}).

+## Notes

+* The treelist uses `Activator.CreateInstance<TItem>();` to get the type of the item it is bound to in order to generate proper filters and filter operators for them.
+Thus, the Model should have a Parameterless constructor defined.

 ## See Also

   * [Live Demo: TreeList Filter Row](https://demos.telerik.com/blazor-ui/treelist/filter-row)